Last updated: January 4, 2026

 Paul Stinson

-On March 12, 1862, at the age of 24, Wooley enlisted as a private in the Confederate army.
+On March 12, 1862, at the age of 20, Wooley enlisted as a private in the Confederate army.
 He served with Company H, 9th Louisiana Infantry Regiment.
-He shipped to Virginia in early 1862 with the rest of the Louisiana Brigade.
-Wooley fought in many of the major Civil War battles in the eastern US.
-He got sick and wounded several times.
-Wooley was a pneumonia patient in the Richmond Hospital in late 1862.
-He got wounded while fighting in the Second Battle of Winchester in June 1863.
-Wooley may have gotten hurt again fewer than three weeks later on the third day of battle at Gettysburg.
-Wooley was again listed as absent due to a wound from May until August 1864.
-He may have suffered this wound during the Wilderness campaign.
+Sent to Virginia with the rest of the Louisiana Brigade, Wooley fought in many of the major Civil War battles in the eastern US.
+Wooley was a pneumonia patient in the Richmond Hospital by 1862.
+He was wounded while fighting in the Second Battle of Winchester in June 1863.
+Wooley may have gotten hurt again fewer than three weeks later during the Battle of Gettysburg.
+Wooley was once again listed as absent due to a wound from May until August 1864.
+He may have suffered this wound during the Battle of the Wilderness.

-It is unknown where Wooley got wounded and captured on the Cedar Creek battlefield.
+It is unknown where Wooley was wounded and captured on the Cedar Creek battlefield.
 There are at least three strong possibilities.
-First was early in the morning on October 19, 1864, against US 19th Corps positions near the Valley Turnpike.
+First was early in the morning near the US 19th Corps entrenchments.
 Second was later during the morning attack against the US 6th Corps west of Belle Grove Plantation.
 Third was late in the afternoon during the Federal counterattack that drove the Confederates from the field.